chanzuckerberg/miniwdl/README.md

 }
 ```

 By first analyzing the WDL code, this tool translates the freeform command-line arguments into appropriately-typed JSON inputs for Cromwell.
-It downloads the Cromwell JAR file automatically to a temporary location; a compatible `java` JRE must be available to run it, and the invoking [user must have permission to control Docker](https://docs.docker.com/install/linux/linux-postinstall/).
+It downloads the Cromwell JAR file automatically to a temporary location; a compatible `java` JRE must be available to run it.
 You can use the `-r/--jar` option if you already have a local copy of Cromwell; other Cromwell configuration options are available (see `--help`).
- The outputs and logs are written to a new date/time-named subdirectory of the current working directory (overridable; see `--help`).
+The invoking user must have [permission to control Docker](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

 The tool supports shell tab-completion for the workflow's available input names.
 To use this, enable [argcomplete](https://argcomplete.readthedocs.io/en/latest/) global completion by invoking `activate-global-python-argcomplete` and starting a new shell session.
 Then, start a command line `miniwdl cromwell hello.wdl ` and try double-tab.